 The mission of Bearings Bike Shop extends far beyond teaching kids to earn and maintain a bicycle.
 We work with young people to help them leverage their inner strengths, build self-confidence, gain valuable employability skills, capitalize on opportunities, and achieve their individual goals.
 Bearings empowers youth as they develop into successful leaders with purpose, character, and confidence.

 Although the prospect of earning a bike is what draws kids to the program, the excitement of learning new skills and being a part of a community keeps them returning, week after week.
-We exist to engage kids in meaningful, hands-on youth development activities.
+We exist to engage kids in meaningful, hands-on youth development activities, primarily delivered in three program models (see below).

 How it Works